-The number of Americans with Disabilities Act (ADA) lawsuits has quadrupled since 2013, and U.S. small business owners are shouldering the cost.
+The number of Americans with Disabilities Act (ADA) lawsuits has tripled since 2013, and U.S. small business owners are shouldering the cost.

 As businesses struggle to overcome the challenges brought on by inflation and supply chain and labor shortages, they are now facing the increasing possibility of being hit with an ADA lawsuit.

 The ADA is supposed to protect people with disabilities from discrimination in all areas of public life, like schools, restaurants, stores, and public transportation.
 Unfortunately, some law firms find ways to exploit the ADA and target small businesses with excessive ADA lawsuits.
 These lawsuits prioritize forcing small businesses to settle for millions of dollars —not improving accessibility, as the law intended.

 In fact, one law firm in California has filed thousands of ADA lawsuits and received more than five million dollars from small businesses by pressuring owners to settle as quickly as possible for amounts between $10,000 and $20,000.
 California alone accounted for more than half of all ADA lawsuits filed in 2021.

 According to Courthouse News, one restaurant in San Francisco, Hon’s Wun-Tun House, was sued in March 2021 because their dining tables were not wheelchair-accessible, even though they only offered takeout and were closed for sit-down service.
 A latte shop was hit with a similar boilerplate ADA lawsuit by the same plaintiffs’ law firm.
 Another restaurant, Lola’s Chicken Shack, was sued for lack of accessible outdoor tables and a high front door threshold.
 Lola’s owner refused to settle.
 Finally, after hiring an ADA consultant, fixing violations, and nine months of expensive litigation, the case was dismissed.